ericc0504/ocr-processor/readme.md

 ## Supporting Requests

 - `POST /processImg`
-  > Receive image as base64 string, send it to Google Vision API and get OCR Result, store the result and return it to client.
+  > Receive image as base64 string, send it to Google Vision API and get OCR Result, store the result to database and return it to client.
 - `GET /previousOcrResult`
   > Return all history to cleint
 - `GET /fullSizeImg`